samirelanduk/molstar-react/README.md

 The Viewer is a built-in, full page interface for using Molstar.
 It comes with a complete set of options for loading files, changing the view, etc. If you don't need a great deal of customisation, it is the most straightforward way to use Molstar.

-(It is also, for the moment, the only way using molstar-react - more customisations are coming soon.)
+(It is also, for the moment, the only way of using molstar-react - more customisations are coming soon.)

 To use: